tytydraco/yessleep/out/My_grandfather_froze_to_death_on_the_kitchen_floor_in_the_middle_of_summer_and_Im_the_only_person_who_knows_what_happened.md

 The frost had covered every surface in the garage now, turning our breath into clouds and making the metal tools ring like bells when the expanding ice shifted them.

-"That was the kind of person Mary Rosebrook was," Grandpa whispered.
+"That was the kind of person Mary was," Grandpa whispered.
 "Someone who could destroy an innocent man for entertainment and sleep soundly that night."

-I asked him why he was telling me this, what Mary Rosebrook had to do with the cold spots and whispers that followed us through the house.
+I asked him why he was telling me this, what Mary had to do with the cold spots and whispers that followed us through the house.

 His hands stopped moving.
 When he looked at me, his eyes were wet and desperate.